 In cardiac myocytes, lidocaine slows the rise of the cardiac action potential during phase 0, thereby increasing the effective threshold potential.

 Lidocaine is 65% protein-bound to albumin and alpha1-acid glycoprotein in the plasma, giving it a medium duration of action compared to other local anesthetic agents.
 It is less lipid soluble than other agents, limiting its overall potency.
-Its volume of distribution is 0.7 to 1.5 L/kg and is hepatically metabolized.
+Its volume of distribution is 0.7 to 1.5 L/kg and it is metabolized by hepatic enzymes to active and inactive metabolites

 Various routes of administration utilize different preparations of lidocaine.